khan-taimoor/TreadPace/readme.md

 ## Overview

 TreadPace seeks to bridge the gap between running on the treadmill versus running outside.
-On a treadmill, a user is able is set their pace andknow that they're consistently running at the same speed for the duration of the run.
+On a treadmill, a user is able is set their pace and know that they're consistently running at the same speed for however long they run.
 However, when you run outside, you can be bogged down by wind or hills and lose track of the pace you set out to run initially.

-TreadPace bridges this gap by taking the first three splits (roughly 30 seconds) of a person's run and uses that as their "treadmill pace" that is used as a baseline for the duration of the run.
-The user will know how many splits they ran in the duration of their run and can see their pace throughout the run in respect to the map.
+TreadPace bridges this gap by taking the first three splits (roughly thirty seconds) of a person's run and uses that as their treadmill pace that is used as a baseline for the run.
+The user will know how many thirty second splits they ran and whether they were consistent with their pace throughout the run.

 ## Screenshots